bitRAKE/RoShamBo/README.md

       www.getpaint.net

-    + Programmers across the web, I read your blogs and code and papers and postcast and videos.
+    + Programmers across the web, I read your blogs and code and papers and podcast and videos.

 ___
 This work is licensed under a Creative Commons